 Blue elderberry (Sambucus mexicana or callicarpa) is not tasty raw, and quantities might be poisonous.
 (Don't eat red elderberries at all.)
 Cooked, though, blue elderberries make wonderfully spicy jellies and pies!
-Great alone, or mix with wild blackberries (use a couple of apples for pectin).
+Great alone, or mix half-half with wild blackberries (use a couple of apples for pectin)!
 Native Americans valued the soft pith for starting fires, and the easily hollowed stems for flutes and clappers.

-Friends of Five Creeks, 510 848 9358, f5creeks@gmail.com, www.fivecreeks.org.
+Friends of Five Creeks, 510 848 9358, f5creeks@aol.com, www.fivecreeks.org.
 Our all-volunteer organization works to protect and restore creeks and watersheds from Berkeley to Richmond.

-Wild greens: In early spring, greens of wild radish and mustard, as well as mustard buds and flowers, are worth gathering and steaming.
-Stinging nettles (Urtica dioica) make delicious greens (or beer) - handle them with rubber gloves until brief parboiling or steaming makes the sting disappear.
+Wild greens: In early spring, greens of wild radish and mustard are worth gathering and steaming.
+Both native and European stinging nettles (Urtica dioica) make delicious greens (or beer) - handle them with rubber gloves until cooking makes the sting disappear.

-Cook tender green leaves of New Zealand spinach (Tetragonia tetragoniodes, common along the Bay) only very briefly.
-It loses flavor.
+Cook tender green leaves of New Zealand spinach (Tetragonia tetragoniodes only very briefly; it loses flavor.
 It can be eaten raw.